ruthlesshelp/vending-machine-kata-py/README.md

 when chips are out of stock
 and insert 3 quarters
 and select chips
-expect display shows out of stock
+expect display shows sold out

 ### Test 44